Partnership with Business Project

 - Pages must be numbered and formatted to fit on 8½” by 11” paper.

-- Report must be original, current, and not submitted for a previous SLC.
+- The report must be original, current, and not submitted for a previous SLC.

 - Points will be deducted if the written project doesn’t adhere to the guidelines.